Fairness-aware Contextual Dynamic Pricing with Strategic Buyers: Real Application

 Now, we analyze the dataset using our online pricing policy.
 In practice, obtaining real-time feedback from buyers regarding any dynamic pricing strategy is challenging until the pricing policy has been executed in the data collection system.
 Consequently, we adhere to the calibration approach outlined in previous studies \citep{Fan2022,wang2022,liu2023contextual} by initially estimating a linear demand model.
+The details of the estimated demand model can be found in Appendix \ref{ara}.
 This model serves as a ground truth to evaluate dynamic pricing policies.
-We set the manipulation cost at $C_0=0.11$ and the fairness threshold to $\delta=0.1$.
-We assume $\epsilon_t\sim N(0, 1)$, and fix $B=1$ and $\tau=5$.
-Buyers learn the price difference using a neural network.
-Our policy is applied with the time horizon $T=50000$ , repeated 20 times to record average cumulative regrets.
+To determine a reasonable fairness threshold $\delta$, we examine the rate difference within each matched pair.
+The third quartile of these within-pair differences is 0.844, suggesting that most differences fall below this value.
+Based on these findings, the fairness constraint is effective if the fairness threshold $\delta$ is smaller than 0.844.
+We set the fairness threshold values to $\delta=0.05, 0.1$ and $0.2$ to assess the impact of different fairness levels on outcomes.
+The manipulation cost is set to $C_0=\delta+0.01$.
+We choose $B=7$, which corresponds to the upper bound of observed mortgage interest rates in the dataset (with the maximum being approximately 6.785\%).
+We assume $\epsilon_t\sim N(0, 0.01)$, and fix $\tau=20, c_\delta=0.01$.
+Our policy is applied with the time horizon $T=10000$, repeated 20 times to record average cumulative regrets.
+In the exploitation phase, buyers learn the price difference using a neural network and then compare it with the manipulation cost.
+If the price difference is larger than the manipulation cost, buyers will misreport their group status.
+Deliberately providing false information in a mortgage application may raise legal and ethical issues.
+In practice, applicants may engage in more indirect forms of strategic behavior that influence how their group identity is perceived by lenders.
+In the mortgage loan application process, the lender may need to assess the property value of the applicant.
+During this stage, a minority applicant might ask a friend from the majority group to be present in their place to influence the perceived racial identity.
 We compare our policy against the benchmark pricing policy without considering buyers' fairness learning.
 Figure \ref{fig7} shows that the cumulative regret of the policy without buyers' learning is much larger and grows significantly faster compared to our pricing policy, aligning with our earlier findings in simulated data.
-Our proposed pricing policy achieves 35.06\% reduction in regret compared to the benchmark policy at the end of the time horizon.
+Our proposed pricing policy achieves an average reduction of 30.71\% in regret compared to the benchmark policy at the end of the time horizon.